pirocorp/Architecture-of-ASP.NET-Core-Microservices-Applications/Workshop/Guides/Deploy Solution to Azure Kubernetes.md

 >
 > Ingress controllers work at layer 7, and can use more intelligent rules to distribute application traffic.
 A common use of an Ingress controller is to route HTTP traffic to different applications based on the inbound URL.

-You can refer to [this](https://docs.nginx.com/nginx-ingress-controller/overview/#:~:text=The%20Ingress%20is%20a%20Kubernetes,outside%20of%20the%20Kubernetes%20cluster) as well for more information.

 > Either we use path based or host based routing and it always reaches to a specific cluster ip behind which load balancing occurs.

-Yes the above statement is correct.

 > Because, If it is acting just as a proxy then for any service(especially for gRPC) we can easily replace ingress-nginx and any service mesh with envoy.